vinchi777/KesoDeBomba/README.md

 ---------

 click [here](http://kesodebomba.heroku.com "kesodebomba.heroku.com") to see the site.
-Feel free to ask questions but dont expect an answer.
+Feel free to ask questions.